-Our international operations are subject to certain opportunities and risks, including foreign currency fluctuations and governmental actions.
+Our international operations are subject to certain opportunities and risks, including from foreign currency fluctuations and governmental actions.
 We conduct business in more than 20 countries.
 We closely monitor our operations in each country in which we do business and seek to adopt appropriate strategies that are responsive to changing economic and political environments, and to fluctuations in foreign currencies.
-Weaknesses in the currencies of some of the countries in which we do business are often offset by strengths in others.
+Weaknesses in the currencies of some of the countries in which we do business are often offset by strengths in other currencies.
 Foreign currency financial statements are translated into U.S. dollars at period-end rates, except that revenues, costs and expenses are translated at average rates during the reporting period.
 We include gains and losses resulting from foreign currency transactions in income, while we exclude those resulting from translation of financial statements from income and include them as a component of accumulated other comprehensive loss.
-Transaction gains and losses, which were included in our consolidated statement of operations, amounted to a gain (loss) of approximately \$(0.8) million, \$2.0 million and \$(1.3) million for the fiscal years ended June 30, 2016, 2017 and 2018, respectively.
-A 10% appreciation of the U.S. dollar relative to the local currency exchange rates would have resulted in a net increase in our operating income of approximately \$7 million in fiscal 2018.
-Conversely, a 10% depreciation of the U.S. dollar relative to the local currency exchange rates would have resulted in our operating income of approximately \$7 million in fiscal 2018.
+Transaction gains and losses, which were included in our consolidated statement of operations, amounted to a gain (loss) of approximately \$2.0 million, \$(1.3) million, and \$0.1 million for the fiscal years ended June 30, 2017, 2018 and 2019, respectively.
+A 10% appreciation of the U.S. dollar relative to the local currency exchange rates would have resulted in a net increase in our operating income of approximately \$8.8 million in fiscal 2019.
+Conversely, a 10% depreciation of the U.S. dollar relative to the local currency exchange rates would have resulted in a net decrease in our operating income of approximately \$8.8 million in fiscal 2019.